-FORM 10-K

-(Mark One)

-Annual Report Under Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the fiscal year ended: February 29, 2024

-Transition report under Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from to

-Commission file number: 001-41187

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-111 Somerset Road, Level 3 Singapore 238164

-(Address of principal executive offices)

-Registrant's telephone number, including area code (347) 349-5339

-Securities registered under Section 12(b) of the Exchange Act:

-Title of each class Trading Symbol (s) Name of each exchange on which registered Common Stock, \$0.0001 par value FNGR The Nasdaq Stock Market LLC

-Securities registered under Section 12(g) of the Exchange Act:

-None.

-(Title of class)
+EODM 10 IZ

+FORM 10-K (Mark One) ⊠ Annual Report Under Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended: February 29, 2024 ☐ Transition report under Section 13 or 15(d) of the Securities Exchange Act of 1934 For the tra nsition period from to Com nmission file number: 001- FINO GERMOTION, INC. Delaware 46-4600326 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification Number) 111 Somerset Road Level 3, Singapore 238164 (Address of principal executive offices) Registrant's telephone number, including area code (347) 349-5339 Securities registered under Section 12(b) of the Exchange Act: Name of each exchange on which registered Common Stock, \$0.0001 par value FNGR The Nasdaq Stock Market LLC Securities registered under Section 12(g) of the Exchange Act: None.
+(Title of class) Annual Report Under Section 13 or 15(d) of the For the Transition report under Section 13 or 15(d) of the For the transition report under Section 13 or 15(d) of the For the transition report under Section 13 or 15(d) of the For the transition of Annual Report Under Section 13 or 15(d) of the Securities Exchange Act of For the fiscal year ended: February Transition report under Section 13 or 15(d) of the Securities Exchange Act of For the transition period from

+Yes □ No ⊠

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\square$ No $\boxtimes$

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$
+Yes □ No ⊠

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$
+Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square